 Many aircraft achieved greatness during World War II, but few could be called heroic.
 The F4F Wildcat, usually outnumbered and outclassed by its opponents, was a heroic airplane.

-This article was written by Bruce L. Crawford and originally published in Aviation History.
-For more great articles subscribe to Aviation History magazine today!
+Written by Bruce L. Crawford, this article was originally published in the May 1996 issue of Aviation History.
+For more great stories subscribe to Aviation History today!